cwang/5dai-trial/README.md

   docker run -ti --rm 5dai:prod-3.10-alpine
   ```

-- Lastly, run the project with Uvicorn with reloading enabled
+- Lastly, run the project with Uvicorn with reloading enabled, running on port 8000 by default

   ```sh
   poe uvicorn